antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 Last fall, my wife took me to visit Philip Johnson's Glass House in New Caanan, CT.
 Beautiful and simple, the Glass House is an icon of modern architecture.
-It rests on a property filled with Johnson’s experimental creations-- including a bunker that houses art by Andy Warhol and Jasper Johns.
-The house itself is four walls of glass with 360 degree views of the surrounding woods where coyotes howl at night.
-On the property, there's a perilously large staircase that extends to nowhere, a footbridge that intentionally bounces as you cross a dry creek, and a highly toxic cactus that rests on his desk.
+It rests on a property filled with Johnson’s experimental creations, including a bunker that houses art by Andy Warhol and Jasper Johns.
+The house itself is four walls of glass with 360-degree views of the surrounding woods where coyotes howl at night.
+On the property, there's a perilously large staircase that extends to nowhere, a footbridge that intentionally bounces as you cross a dry creek and a highly toxic cactus that rests on his desk.
 One of Mr. Johnson's guiding principles in architecture is the concept of "Safe Danger"; the idea that we are most engaged when we can take risks in a safe environment.